xcat2/goconserver/README.md

 ## Command Example

 ### Start service
 daemon is running in the background.
+To support a large amount of sessions, please use `ulimit -n <number>` command to set the number of open files.
 ```
 consoleserver &
 ```